2010 Chinese Grand Prix: Qualifying

-Sebastian Vettel (pictured at the Japanese Grand Prix later in the year) took his third pole position of the season and the eighth of his career.
+Sebastian Vettel (pictured at the later in the year) took his third pole position of the season and the eighth of his career.

 Saturday afternoon's qualifying session was split into three parts.
 The first part ran for 20 minutes, eliminating cars that finished the session 18th or lower.
 The second part lasted 15 minutes, eliminated cars that finished 11th to 17th.
 The final ten-minute session determined pole position to tenth.
 Cars in the final session were not allowed to change tyres, using the tyres with which they set their quickest lap times.
 Conditions were warm and dry.
 Vettel altered the setup of his car to be more aligned with his teammate Webber but he struggled with its handling.
-Nonetheless, he went fastest in the third session to take his third pole position of the season and the eighth of his career with a time of 1 minute and 34.558 seconds on his final lap of qualifying.
+Nonetheless, he went fastest in the third session to take his third pole position of the season and the eighth of his career with a time of 1:34.558 set on his final lap of qualifying.
 He was joined on the grid's front row by Webber, who was 0.248 seconds slower and had the pole position until Vettel's lap.
 Alonso felt more comfortable driving on the hard compound tyres and took third while Rosberg in fourth worked with his race engineer Jock Clear to find a setup he liked.
 Button, on the soft compound tyre, used an unbalanced car that required a change of differential and front wing settings put him fifth.
 Hamilton was fastest in the first and second sessions although car troubles in the final session left him sixth.
 An untidy lap and a driver error in the final corner qualified Massa seventh and Kubica was the faster of the two Renaults in eighth.
 Limited rear grip that slowed Schumacher in ninth and restricted his cornering ability at certain areas of the circuit.
 Sutil, tenth, reported oversteer in the middle sector.